Search for information about a product,

 Background

-IgA nephropathy is an important cause of kidney failure and is the most prevalent primary chronic glomerular disease worldwide.2
+IgA nephropathy is an important cause of kidney failure and the most prevalent, primary, chronic glomerular disease worldwide.1,2

-Proteinuria is a risk factor for loss of kidney function in patients with IgA nephropathy.2 Treatment of proteinuria >0.5 g/day with renin-angiotensin system inhibitors (RASi) is recommended in treatment guidelines.3
+Proteinuria is a risk factor for loss of kidney function in patients with IgA nephropathy.1,2

-Studies suggest that in addition to activation of the renin-angiotensin system (RAS), endothelin-1 (ET-1) signaling is a potential therapeutic target for renal diseases.4 Combined use of RASis and endothelin type A receptor (ETAR) antagonists have shown additional beneficial effects in experimental models of kidney disease and in those with diabetic and non-diabetic nephropathies.5-8
+Studies have suggested that in addition to activation of the renin-angiotensin system (RAS), endothelin-1 (ET-1) signaling is a potential therapeutic target for renal diseases.1,3 Combined use of RASis and endothelin type A receptor (ETAR) antagonists have shown additional beneficial effects in experimental models of kidney disease, and in those with diabetic and non-diabetic nephropathies.1,4-7

 Aim

-The Phase 3 PROTECT study evaluated the long-term efficacy and safety of sparsentan in IgA nephropathy versus irbesartan.1
+The Phase 3 PROTECT study evaluates the long-term efficacy and safety of sparsentan in IgA nephropathy versus irbesartan.1

 Approach

-PROTECT is a large, international, randomized, double-blind, active-controlled Phase 3 trial of sparsentan versus irbesartan in adults with IgA nephropathy.1 Eligibility criteria included1:
+PROTECT is a large, international, randomized, double-blind, active-controlled Phase 3 trial of sparsentan versus maximum-labeled dose irbesartan in adults with IgA nephropathy.1 Eligibility criteria included1:

 Findings